The information on this page is available in an Easy to Read format.

 Deafblind interpreting is a requirement in order for people with deafblindness to achieve full participation, equality, independence and self-determination in every area of society.

 Deafblind interpreting is the provision via an intermediary of both visual and hearing impressions to persons with deafblindness.
+This is often carried out by professional guide-interpreters, informal or formal caregivers, family members, etc.

 This comes about through three fully integrated elements.

-Deafblind interpreting is provided using the interpreting methods, on the occasions and to the extent requested by persons with deafblindness.
+Deafblind interpreting is provided using interpreting methods, on the occasions and to the extent requested by persons with deafblindness.

 Deafblindness is a distinct disability.
 Persons with deafblindness are persons with a varying degree of combined visual and hearing disability.